I also want to share with you some techniques which will stimulate your own creative process.

 - Put succulents and roses together;

-- Photograph a colourful fairground in black and white;
+- Photograph a colorful fairground in black and white;

 - Find new and old together;